jonathanlocke/jonathanlocke.github.io/index.md

             return value;
         }

 This allows each object to have state for many mixins associated with it.
 Note that an object using mixin(s) does not need to implement the *hashCode()* / *equals()* contract.
-Also note that mixin state is stored by *MixinState* using a *ConcurrentHashMap* to avoid concurrency problems.
+Also note that mixin state is stored by the package private class *MixinState* using a *ConcurrentHashMap* to avoid concurrency problems.
 Access to this map may become contentious if there are a large number of objects accessing mixin state at the same time.

-To define a new *Mixin*, we can simply extend the *Mixin* interface and use the *state()* method in our interface's default methods to access our state, as needed:
+To define a new *Mixin*, we can now simply extend the *Mixin* interface and use the *state()* method in our interface's default methods to access our state, as needed:

     public interface AttributedMixin<Key, Value> extends Mixin
     {